Berrettini beats Krajinovic to retain Queen's title

 However, he reeled off the next two points, before raising his arms in triumph as his victory was confirmed.

-Elsewhere, Hubert Hurkaczbeat world number one Daniil Medvedev 6-1 6-4 in the Halle final.
+Elsewhere, Hubert Hurkacz beat world number one Daniil Medvedev 6-1 6-4 in the Halle final.